CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 └── _vscode-server  # To contain the IDE .vscode-server for the project.
 ```

-You can then specify the `VSCODE_PROJECT_CONFIG_LOCATION` env variable with your submit command to preserve
+You should then specify the `VSCODE_PROJECT_CONFIG_LOCATION` env variable with your submit command to preserve
 your IDE configuration.

 **ssh configuration**